RealDevExpert/Lifelines_NEXT/NEXT_pilot_microbial_transmission_mother_infant/Data_Access_EGA.md

 mv default_credential_file.json ega-download-client/credential_file.json

-# to check which datasets are available:
+# to check which datasets are available for you to download:

 python -m pyega3.pyega3 datasets